AishwaryaSudarshan/HouseOfPotions/README.md

   - Open inventory menu with Joystick button "OK" on Android, use DropAll Ingredients if the Alchemy Pot is in view to drop all objects into it

-  - Once potion is complete (all necessary ingredients have been added) Shake phone screen side to side to to pour the potion into the bottles
+  - Once potion is complete (all necessary ingredients have been added) Shake phone screen side to side to pour the potion into the bottles

   - Store potions in inventory with Joystick button "B" on Android when raycast hovers over an interactable object

-  - Once entering a broken room, naviagate to inventory potions individually and select potions with Joystick button "B" on Android
+  - Once entering a broken room, navigate to inventory potions individually and select potions with Joystick button "B" on Android

   - To drop potion in a room, make a nod with head while potion is grabbed (fix Library, Dining Room, Garden)